 It’s 2014, a few states legalize recreational pot while even more legalize same-sex marriage, George Clooney marries a beautiful European politician while Kim and Kanye get hitched in Europe, Ellen takes a record-breaking selfie at the Oscars, the internet is captivated by the ALS ice bucket challenge and Jimmy Fallon takes over the tonight show.
 Even with all this change, the one thing that remains is great board games were put out.
 Below please find the best board games of 2014.

-The goal of Power Grid Deluxe is to supply the most cities with power when someone’s network reaches a predetermined size.
+Normally a deluxe version that just has some additional pieces and modes would not make the list of the best board games of 2014 but Power Grid came back in a big way so respect.
+The goal of Power Grid is to supply the most cities with power when someone’s network reaches a predetermined size.
 Players mark pre-existing routes between cities for connection, then bid against each other to purchase the power plants that they need to power these cities.
 As power plants are purchased, newer, more efficient plants become available, which can be dangerous.
 Games are for 2 – 6 players and last about 120 minutes.

 Each player starts as a lowly but hopeful captain of a small starship.
 Players fly their ships about the system, completing a variety of missions, exploring new sectors and battling other ships.
 Navigating hazardous environments, players choose to mine, salvage, or trade valuable cargo.
 Captains vie with each other for Titles, riches, and most importantly Fame.
 One captain will rise above the others, surpassing mortality by becoming Legend!
 Games are for 3 – 5 players and last about 1 – 3 hours.

 FOR MORE: Buy Xia Legends of a Drift System

 #14 | La Granja